IntersectMBO/ouroboros-network/ouroboros-consensus/docs/AddingAnEra.md

 * Extend `Test.ThreadNet.Cardano` with the new era.
 At the time of writing this hasn't been done yet for Allegra or Mary, though.

+* In `Test.Consensus.Cardano.Translation` add a `TranslationPredicate` that specifies how the ledger tables should be updated on era transition, e.g., in the case of Byron to Shelley all Byron UTxOs should be added as inserts to the Shelley ledger tables.